15 - 23 August 2019

 USI Lugano Campus, Università della Svizzera italiana

-The Campus hosts the USI Faculties of Communication Sciences, Economics and Informatics, as well as the University central administrative offices and library.
+The Campus hosts the USI Faculties of Communication Sciences, Economics, Informatics and Biomedical Sciences, as well as the University central administrative offices and library.

 By train: Lugano is one of the principal stops on the main European North-South route and can be reached from many cities in the northern and southern part of Europe by direct day or night train connections.
 Check trains and updated departure times from/to Lugano here.